STXT - Semantic Text

 2. Terminology

-The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" are to be interpreted as described in RFC 2119.
+The keywords "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" must be interpreted according to RFC 2119.

-Terms such as node, indentation, namespace, inline and >> block retain their meaning in STXT-SPEC.
+Terms such as node, indentation, namespace, inline, and >> block retain their meaning in STXT-SPEC.

 Additional definitions: